 Vendor Pricing and Participation in Business Markets with Affirmative Action Policies [pdf]

-Persistent Buyer Biases in Procurement Markets
+Buyer Biases and Relationships in Government Procurement Markets

 When given ownership details about vendors, buyers in online B2B markets display a bias against purchasing from women-owned and minority-owned vendors.